Trauma Team: Development

 The gameplay of surgery was refined from earlier Wii entries, in addition to its difficulty being lowered.
 Emergency medicine was tricky to design so it would be "compelling" for players, with the staff suggesting elements based on drama series which showed the profession; a successful suggestion was CPR.
 Endoscopy was suggested to the team by a real doctor who had played New Blood and asked whether the feature could be included.
 It was the only part of the game that was in full 3D.
-The easier difficulty of Orthopaedics was designed to contrast other surgical game modes.
+The easier difficulty of Orthopedics was designed to contrast other surgical game modes.
 For Diagnosis, the team had to conduct extensive research to make the gameplay fun.
 All the CT scans, X-rays, MRIs and ultrasound clips were real, provided by staff members.
 Forensic medicine, inspired by the team's liking of crime dramas, focused on investigation over autopsies at the suggestion of Atlus USA.
 The card fusion elements were directly inspired by the Demon Fusion of Atlus's Megami Tensei series.

 Due to a greater focus on action, programmer Takaaki Ikeda used programming modified from the script engine of Shin Megami Tensei: Nocturne.
 The adventure-style gameplay of Cunningham and Kimishima's chapters were the most difficult due to Takaaki Ikeda's inexperience with the genre.
 The game originally took up too much disc space and had overly long load times.
 This was due to each individual asset of the game using a separate programming file, a common issue in development magnified by the sheer number of files.
-The file number was double that of New Blood, and because they would all be put in without modification, the game would have needed two discs to play.
+The file number was double that of New Blood, which would have required the game to ship on two discs without additional modifications.
 Tataaki Ikeda remembered the efforts to fit the game onto a single disc as one of the most difficult parts of the programming stages.
 These issues were compounded by Kanada's insistence that the game run at 60 frames per second.